FatimahSul/IoT/README.md

 ## Task 3
 ### Temperature and Humidity Sensor
-Make an electronic circuit for the humidity reading sensor & link the sensor readings using the GET method.
+Make an electronic circuit for the temperature & humidity reading sensor and link the sensor readings using the GET method.

 ### Electronic circuit
 <img src="Task3/ss1.png" width="400" >